 - Medical lab managers oversee the staffing and operations of a testing facility while helping to ensure that all necessary protocols are followed.

 4. Potential for Outstanding Pay

 A lot of people who work in this field earn comfortable incomes.
-For example, the average medical laboratory technician salary in the U.S. was $53,880 in 2018.
-And some lab technicians earned more than $80,330.3
+For example, according to Occupational Employment Statistics program data, the average medical laboratory technician salary in the U.S. was $53,880 in 2018.
+And some lab technicians earned more than $80,330.